wp-plugins/maintenance-mode-notify/readme.txt

 * Displays a nice message at the top of your blog pages
 * Able to blink
 * Fullscreen mode
-* In page positioning
+* In page positioning.

 Follow me on Twitter to keep up with the latest updates [Stegaru Victor](http://twitter.com/pixelalb/)

 == Installation ==

 You can use the built in installer and upgrader, or you can install the plugin manually.

 1. You can either use the automatic plugin installer or your FTP program to upload it to your wp-content/plugins directory the top-level folder.
 Don't just upload all the php files and put them in `/wp-content/plugins/`.